pyTMD/pyTMD/doc/source/background/Tides.rst

 2) using tide potential catalogs :cite:p:`Wenzel:1997kn` and the spherical harmonic formalism described in :cite:t:`Cartwright:1971iz`.
 For the ephemerides method, analytical approximate positions for the sun and moon can be calculated, or high-resolution numerical ephemerides for the sun and moon can be downloaded from the `Jet Propulsion Laboratory <https://ssd.jpl.nasa.gov/planets/orbits.html>`_.
 These astronomical positions are used to estimate the instantaneous tide potential impacting the solid Earth.
-For the catalog method, some tide potential catalogs additionally include the potentials induced by the motions of the closest planetary bodies [see :ref:`tab-catalogs`].
+For the catalog method, some tide potential catalogs additionally include the potentials induced by the motions of the closest planetary bodies [see :ref:`tab-catalogs`] and higher degree harmonics [see :ref:`fig-sphharm`].

 For both methods, the elastic response of the Earth to the tidal potential is calculated using :term:`Love and Shida Numbers`.
 Love and Shida numbers describe the elastic response of the Earth in terms of vertical displacement (:math:`h`), gravitational potential (:math:`k`) and horizontal displacement (:math:`l`) :cite:p:`Munk:1960uk`.